WilliamWoha/csjournal/docs/source/Semester1/PF/Topic07.rst

 	#include <string>

 | Strings are just Multiple Characters.
-The main way to differentiate them is, one character will use ``' '``, while more than one will use ``" "``.
+The main way to differentiate them is, one character will use ``' '``, while more than one will use ``" "``. 'a' is an example of a Char. "a" is an example of a String. 'aa' is technically a Char data type but it's impossible for this to exist since Char can only store *only* one character.
-| Any time you want to store more than one character, you use this.
+| Any time you want to store more than one character, you use Strings.
+There's also Character Arrays but we deal with that later.

 Declaration and Assigning
 """""""""""""""""""""""""